- School of Interdisciplinary Health Professions

 Those with a bachelor's degree in rehabilitation services can pursue careers including providing services for independent living, supported employment, advocacy, recreation and group homes.
 Graduate degree holders are qualified to work in careers including rehabilitation counseling, occupational therapy and special education.

 The job outlook for rehabilitation counselors is expected to grow by nine percent throughout 2024, which is faster than average.
 Many rehabilitation services areas are growing as well.
-For example, the career outlook for substance abuse and behavioral disorder counselors is growing much faster than average, 22 percent through 2024.
+For example, the career outlook for substance abuse and behavioral disorder counselors is growing much faster than average, 22% through 2024.

 There are several career paths to suit your unique interests.
 Whatever you choose, we'll help you find your way.